bimmisc/GoogleDataAnalytics_BikeShare/README.md

 <h2>Description</h2>

-- For the Google Data Analytics Certificate, I chose Case Study 1 as my Capstone Project. <br />
+- For the Google Data Analytics Certificate, I chose Case Study 1 for my Capstone Project. <br />
+- In brief, the scenario of this project was that the director of marketing believes the company's future success depends on maximizing the number of annual memberships.
-- In brief, in this project, I was tasked as a "junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
-And my team wanted to understand "how casual riders and annual members use Cyclistic bikes differently."
-From the insights gained from data analysis (including the asking, preparing, collecting, cleaning, processing, analysis, and sharing steps), my team will design a new marketing strategy to convert casual riders into annual members. <br />
+- My team, the Marketing Analyst team at Cyclistic, a bike-share company in Chicago, was tasked to understand "how casual riders and annual members use Cyclistic bikes differently." and design a new marketing strategy to convert casual riders into annual members.<br />

-- There were three questions that guide the future marketing program, and I was assigned the first question to answer:<br />
+- There were three questions that guide the future marketing program, and I, as a junior data analyst, was assigned the first question to answer:<br />
 <b><p align="center">"How do annual members and riders use Cyclistic bikes differently?"</p></b>

-- I collected (downloaded) <b>15 consecutive months</b> of data from a provided database.
+- For my assignment, I collected (downloaded) <b>15 consecutive months</b> of data from a provided database.
 I used <b>Microsoft Excel</b> for the data preparation and processing (cleaning) steps.</b>

 - After the "prepare" and "process" steps, I used <b>R programming (RStudio)</b> to analyze the cleaned data. </b>
 - And below is the "Share" step, where I am sharing my findings represented in simple graphs and tables generated using RStudio. </b>